top of page

 • Determine what fraction of the energy dissipated by the flow of water is invested in melting the bed in supraglacial rivers and under what conditions this fraction becomes dominant in the river's evolution.

-Study of vertical meteorological variations
+Study of local meteorological variations

 Project's objectives

-• Improve and build the low latency micro weather station used for UAVs in previous campaigns.
+• Improve and build the low-latency micro weather station used for UAVs in previous campaigns.

 • Validate and calibrate measurements using multiple techniques, such as reference ground sensors, UAV drift, UAV attitude and smoke bombs.